THE SITE AND THE EXCAVATIONS

 Most of the finds from the villa came from the later phase and include table, cooking and storage vessels, and local and imported lamps (Fig. 7).
 Smaller quantities of stone and glass vessels, bone objects and human and animals figurines were also discovered.

-Another important Roman find is a gravestone with a Greek inscription, that is presently housed in the Israel Museum in Jerusalem.
+Another important Roman find is a gravestone with a Greek inscription.
 It has a rectangular frame, surmounted by a pediment with acroteria at the corners and a rosette inside the tympanum.
 It can be translated as follows: “Here lies Zoila, thirty years of age, who loved her husband.
 (Died in the year) 233, 26 of Apellaios.
 Courage” (Fig. 8).
 As previously mentioned, Flavius Josephus mentions Apollonia as one of the cities inhabited anew by the order of Gabinius, and the year 233 apparently refers to the Gabinian era which started in the year 57 BCE, indicating that 176 CE is the probable date of this inscription.

 A polychrome mosaic floor and several column bases placed along an east-west line were uncovered in 1962 and 1976 in Area K. These elements belonged to a Byzantine church, of which only a part of the nave has survived.
 The preserved part of the pavement is decorated with stylized geometric and floral patterns, framed interwoven motifs, and birds inside round running medallions.
 The most impressive part of the mosaic floor is a three-line Greek inscription framed in a tabula ansata, intended to be read when facing east.
 The inscription is partly damaged but the following reading is suggested: “I am a church better than ambrosia and nectar, and Marinos erected me exalting God-extolled-for-His wisdom and ever ruling his pure and mystic spirit” (Fig. 9).

 The inscription was formulated in dactylic-hexameter verse and has a clear poetic character.
-Its metaphoric language was meant to make a declaration – ostensibly by the church itself – that it was built by one Marinos who was well acquainted with Classical Greek culture.
+Its metaphoric language was meant to make a declaration – ostensibly by the church itself – that it was built by one Marinos who was well acquainted with classical Greek culture.
 Moreover, the words “ambrosia” and “nectar” point to a tradition reminiscent of the highest achievement of Greek literature, that is, the Homeric epic.
-However, the inscription also emphasizes, in a very clear manner, the superiority of the Christian Church over the Classical tradition, which resulted from the Church’s ruling wisdom, pure nature, and mystic spirituality.
+However, the inscription also emphasizes, in a very clear manner, the superiority of the Christian Church over the classical tradition, which resulted from the Church’s ruling wisdom, pure nature and mystic spirituality.
 The decorative pattern of the compound and its inscription indicate a 5th-6th century CE date.
-This church may have served as the seat of the bishops of Sozousa, that is, Byzantine Apollonia.
+This church may have served as the seat of the bishops of Sozousa, that is, Byzantine-period Apollonia.
 Other architectural remains attributed to the Byzantine period are confined primarily to a series of industrial installations such as water cisterns, wine- and oil-presses, primary glass kilns, and others of unclear function.
-The primary glass kilns, or furnaces, deserve special attention due to the rarity of these finds.
-Two glass furnaces were reported to have been excavated as early as 1950 by Kahane, but were attributed an Early Islamic date, another glass furnace was discovered during the 2002 season in Area N (Fig. 10), and an additional furnace was discovered during the 2006 season in Area O, but this may already has been noted by Kahane in 1950.
-It immediately became apparent that this furnace is an isolated ashlar-built structure consisting of two parts: a melting chamber (of about 5.0 m x 3.8 m); and a firing area (of about 3.8 m x 1.6 m) with two conical-shaped firing chambers that opened onto the melting chamber.
+The primary glass kilns, or furnaces, deserve special attention due to the relative rarity of these finds.
+Two glass furnaces were reported to have been excavated as early as 1950 by Kahane, but were attributed an Early Islamic date, another glass furnace was discovered during the 2002 season in Area N (Fig. 10), additional remains of furnace/s were discovered during the 2006 season in Area O, but this may already has been noted by Kahane in 1950, and the remains of yet another glass furnace were discovered in 2017 in Area N1.
+The best preserved and still visible example is the one discovered during the 2002 season in Area N. It immediately became apparent that this furnace is an isolated ashlar-built structure consisting of two parts: a melting chamber (of about 5.0 m x 3.8 m); and a firing area (of about 3.8 m x 1.6 m) with two conical-shaped firing chambers that opened onto the melting chamber.
 A large glass slab (about 4.45 x 2.95 m) was found on the melting chamber floor, which was separated from the firing area by a segmented stone wall.
 Extracting the slab required the roof of the installation to be dismantled after the glass had solidified and cooled.
 This was done by hammering and removing chunks of various sizes, as can be seen by the dents created on the preserved remains.
 The entire installation was overlain with fired mud-bricks.
 The high-quality raw glass that was extracted was transparent-blue and greenish-blue with a few bubbles.
 However, the glass from the preserved northwestern and southeastern corners of the melting chamber was yellowish-green and yellowish-brown, resulting from the amount of oxygen it absorbed (a high oxygen level leaves a bluish-greenish tinge and a low oxygen level renders a yellowish tinge).
 Numerous chunks of raw glass were discovered during the excavations.
 We may assume that chunks of insufficient weight or size for trade were discarded; they were probably removed from the slab while it was being extracted.
 We also found under the glass furnace a few pottery body fragments from a well-known type of Palestinian bag-shaped jar of Late Byzantine date.
 The firing chambers in the glass furnace from Apollonia-Arsuf were located on the west, and the melting chamber was on the east.
 The two firing chambers facing west were open to sea winds, thus facilitating the airflow that otherwise would have required the use of bellows.
 The roof of the melting chamber was probably vaulted, with a few openings (or chimneys) to provide better air circulation.
-In the Late Byzantine period, the “crater” stretching between Areas E and M was one of the main dumps of the town of Sozousa.
-Some 10 tons of Late Byzantine pottery was retrieved in the excavations of Area E and an additional 13 tons was sorted from Area M in the 2006 season alone!
-The pottery, glass, metal, and stone vessels and objects reflect the inhabitants’ daily ware.
-There are also several burials of the Byzantine period in the immediate environs of the site, notable among them are built cist tombs that were found undisturbed alongside with a damaged mausoleum.
+The complete furnaces found at the site (in 1950 and 2002) together with the remains of the ones discovered in other seasons (2009, 2017) suggest that these were built in clusters, similarly to those exposed in Beth Eliezer, and operated simultaneously or for a relatively brief period because they were installations that had to be dismantled upon completion of manufacturing the raw glass to remove the product from the furnace.
+At the current state of research, we can conclude that raw glass furnaces from the Late Byzantine period were constructed on the southern and northern fringes of the site.

 Reference must be made to other important Byzantine finds that were found at the site during the 1880s: